sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 7. After clicking **Finish**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_ErrorArchive` project in the project explorer.

-Generated project is offline enabled and includes three entity sets (`Suppliers`, `PurchaseOrderHeaders` and `PurchaseOrderItems`) on main page and these entities are fully CRUD enabled.
+Generated project is offline enabled and includes three entity sets (`Suppliers`, `PurchaseOrderHeaders` and `PurchaseOrderItems`) on the `Main.page` and these entities are fully CRUD enabled.
 You can create a new record and also modify an existing one.
 You will also find the `ErrorArchive_List.page` which will display list of errors for the records rejected by the backend and `ErrorArchive_Detail.page` which will display details about an error.

 <!-- border -->![MDK](img-1.7.png)